gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ### Create a user

--	In wizard Step 2:
+-	In wizard Step 2 Create Database Users:
     -   Decide on the user name suffix
         -   A good choice is `archivist`
     -   Enter the suffix in the **Username** field